Make an Appointment: [email protected] | (414) 748-1502

 Couples and Family Therapist

-I am on faculty at the Family Therapy Training Institute in Milwaukee where I teach and supervise students training to be Licensed Marriage and Family Therapists.
+In addition to my practice, I am a faculty member at the Family Therapy Training Institute in Milwaukee, where I teach and supervise future Licensed Marriage and Family Therapists.
+My passion for helping others also includes supporting the next generation of therapists.

 APPROACH